 Is a formal apology warranted?

-To answer this question, some understanding of the prevailing oppressive social conditions affecting the lives of sexual minorities (now termed GLBTIQ communities) in Australia in the 1960s and 70s is required.
+To answer this question, some understanding of the prevailing oppressive social conditions affecting the lives of sexual minorities (now termed LGBTIQ communities) in Australia in the 1960s and 70s is required.

 What is needed, too, is a better knowledge of the actual, momentous events that took place in Sydney between June and August 1978, when violent social unrest and public protests on the streets erupted with far-reaching effects for Australia that can now be seen in historical context.